thneves/go-crud-api/README.md

 ## Simple CRUD example using GO.

-### There is two structs as representing a Movie and a Director
+### There is two structs representing a Movie and a Director

-### Transform struct into JSON and use CRUD commands
+### Transform structs into JSON and use CRUD commands

 ### Clone the project and run